osmandapp/web/main/docs/user/personal/osmand-cloud.md

 ## Overview

 :::tip subscribe
-&nbsp;<ProFeature/> You need to subscribe to OsmAnd Pro for [Android](../purchases/android.md#osmand-pro) or [iOS](../purchases/ios.md#osmand-pro).
+&nbsp;<ProFeature/> To get all the benefits of OsmAnd Cloud, subscribe to OsmAnd Pro for [Android](../purchases/android.md#osmand-pro) or [iOS](../purchases/ios.md#osmand-pro).
 :::

 :::note cross-platform
-OsmAnd Cloud is a cloud storage service that is not associated with the Android or iOS versions of the app, or the Web platform, but only with your Pro account.
+OsmAnd Cloud is a cloud storage service that is not associated with the Android or iOS versions of the app, or the Web platform.
 :::

 OsmAnd Cloud is the resource you need to save your personal settings and app data.
 You can use this data on any device available to install the OsmAnd app or when using the desktop app.
 Any changes you make can be synchronized.